"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 Those who want to go beyond simple feature implementation and engineeringly analyze "why my app is slow"

-Those who want to immediately apply React 18's concurrency model and the latest features of Router v7 to real-world projects
+Those who want to immediately apply React 18's concurrency model and the latest features of Router v7 to their practical work

-Those who aim for high-end UI that does not tolerate even a 0.1-second visual defect
+Those who aim for high-end UIs that do not tolerate even a 0.1-second visual glitch

-Those who suffer from Props Drilling and are contemplating the correct architecture for global state
+Those who are suffering from Props Drilling and contemplating the correct architecture for global state

 Those who want to master the browser's rendering pipeline (Render-Commit-Paint)